 Emotional Discipline For a Swing Trader

-The swing trading strategy exposes traders to market fluctuations that can trigger emotional reactions.
+The swing trading strategy exposes a swing trader to market fluctuations that can trigger emotional reactions.

 For instance: